usethesource/rascal-website/docs/CompileTimeErrors.md

   - If this happens to a library function, contact the Rascal developers:

-      - Ask a question at \[Rascal Ask site\](<http://ask.rascal-mpl.org/questions/>).
+      - Ask a question at \[StackOverflow\](<https://stackoverflow.com/questions/tagged/rascal/>).

       - Read the currently open issues at the Rascal’s \[issue tracker\](<https://github.com/cwi-swat/rascal/issues?state=open>).
 If your problem has not yet been reported by someone else, please report it here.

 If you are an expert developer, please check the body of the offending function first.